EWeinstein/EWeinstein.github.io/index.md

 I develop probabilistic methods to steer laboratory experiments (experimental design) and to learn from natural experiments and observation (causal inference).
 I aim to advance our basic understanding of how to learn about the molecular world.
-My work addresses questions such as how to efficiently map molecule-activity relationships, and how to estimate molecules' effects on complex biological systems.
+How can we efficiently learn a mapping from molecular structure to activity?
+How can we estimate molecules' effects on complex biological systems?
+How can we design molecules with desired properties?

 If you would like to read more, I recommend my papers on [steering stochastic chemical reactions](https://proceedings.mlr.press/v151/weinstein22a) to [synthesize DNA from generative models at scale](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v3), or on